-Services that are covered for you What you must pay when you get these services Emergency care Emergency care refers to services that are: \$0 copay Furnished by a provider qualified to furnish emergency services, and Needed to evaluate or stabilize an emergency medical condition.
+Services that are covered for you What you must pay when you get these services Emergency care \$100 copay per visit Emergency care refers to services that are: Furnished by a provider qualified to furnish emergency services, and Needed to evaluate or stabilize an emergency medical Copay is waived if you are admitted to the hospital within 3 days. condition.
 A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life (and, if you are a pregnant woman, loss of an unborn child), loss of a limb, or loss of function of a limb.
 The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.
-Cost sharing for necessary emergency services furnished outof-network is the same as for such services furnished innetwork.
-If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must return to a network hospital in order for your care to continue to be covered OR you must have your inpatient care at the out-of-network hospital authorized by the plan and your cost is the cost sharing you would pay at a network hospital.
+Cost sharing for necessary emergency services furnished out-of-network is the same as for such services furnished in-network.
+This coverage is only offered within the United States.
+If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must return to a network hospital in order for your care to continue to be covered or you must have your inpatient care at the out-of-network hospital authorized by the plan and your cost is the cost sharing you would pay at a network hospital.
+Hearing services Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider. \$20 copay for diagnostic hearing and balance exams.
+Our plan also covers the following supplemental hearing services: \$20 copay for routine hearing exam. • Routine hearing exams: up to 1 routine hearing exam every year \$20 copay for hearing aid fitting and evaluation.\$0 copay for hearing aid.
+Hearing aid (all types): up to 1 hearing aid every 3 years (maximum benefit of \$500 for both ears every 3 years) Fitting/evaluation for hearing aid: 1 every year Hearing aid is limited to \$500 for both ears every 3 years.
+Prior authorization is required for hearing aid.